Questions and Answers about HPV and the Vaccine

 Why does my son need an HPV vaccine since I heard it prevents cervical cancer?

-Although HPV is a known cause of cervical cancer, the virus can also cause other cancers of the reproductive tract, anal cancer, penile cancer, genital warts, and on occasion, cancers of the head and neck.
-In fact, about 4 of every 10 cases of HPV-related cancers occur in boys or men.
+Although HPV is a known cause of cervical cancer, the virus can also cause other cancers, including some in males, like cancers of the head and necks, anus, and penis.
+It can also cause genital warts.
+About 4 of every 10 cases of HPV-related cancers occur in boys or men.
 Because vaccinating boys will also decrease the spread of the virus, they will not only protect themselves, but also their sexual partners.

 Can my 11-year-old get the HPV vaccine at the same time as other vaccines?

 Yes.
-The HPV vaccine can be given at the same time as other vaccines recommended at this age, including the vaccine for tetanus, diphtheria, and pertussis (Tdap) and the one for meningococcus.
+The HPV vaccine can be given at the same time as other vaccines recommended at this age, including those for tetanus, diphtheria, and pertussis (Tdap) and meningococcus.
 If it is influenza vaccine season, this vaccine can be given as well.
+The same is true for the COVID-19 vaccine or any vaccines your child may need to catch up.

 Can I have the vaccine if I'm not a virgin anymore?
 And will it still be effective?